pivotal/workstation-setup/README.md

 printf "%s " `ls scripts/opt-in | sed 's/\..*//'`; echo
 ```

+### Shiftit

+Shiftit is no longer under active development, if you want to install that, run `./setup.sh shiftit`

 ## Having problems?

 If you see errors from `brew`, try running `brew doctor` and include the diagnostic output in your issue submission.